CrowdSec WAF on Kubernetes

 Agent pods started fine but collected zero logs.

-Problem: containerd log paths are /var/log/pods/<namespace>_<pod-name>_<uid>/<container>/.
-The UID is dynamic.
-Pattern matching doesn't work reliably.
+The problem: containerd writes logs to /var/log/pods/<namespace>_<pod-name>_<uid>/<container>/.
+The UID is different every time a pod restarts.
+Pattern matching on those paths doesn't work reliably.

 Fix